faultyx/Tesra/README.md

 ## Licence
 This repo is under MIT Licence [CLick here for Licence File]()

-If you mess up and bot stop working its your problem not mind oh and make sure to credit me!
+If you mess up and bot stop working its your problem not mine, oh and make sure to credit me!